liaochenlanruo/pgcgap/docs/index.md

     - PacBio reads assembly

      PacBio also produces only one reads file "pacbio.fastq", the parameter settings are similar to Oxford.
-The strain name is "pacbio" with the suffix ".fastq" and the suffix length is 6, so "--suffix_len" is set to 6.
+The strain name is "pacbio" with the suffix ".fastq" and the suffix length is 6, so "\-\-suffix_len" is set to 6.

      ```
      $pgcgap --Assemble --platform pacbio --ReadsPath Reads/PacBio --reads1 .fastq --genomeSize 4.8m --threads 4 --suffix_len 6